 For more on the north-south civil war, see Thomson Reuters Foundation's South Sudan briefing.

-The following month, both north and south agreed to demilitarize Abyei and allow U.N. troops to monitor the peace.
-They also agreed to the appointment of a new Abyei administration, which had been unilaterally dissolved by South Sudan in May.
+The following month, north and south agreed to demilitarize Abyei and allow U.N. troops to monitor the peace.
+They also agreed to the appointment of a new Abyei administration, which had been unilaterally dissolved by Sudan in May.

-Southern Kordofan lies in north Sudan, along the disputed border with South Sudan.
+South Kordofan lies in north Sudan, along the disputed border with South Sudan.
 It is home to the most productive oil fields under Khartoum's control.

 Many in the state sided with the southern rebels during the civil war, and feel betrayed by the 2005 peace deal which put the state under Khartoum's control.

 In the 1980s local discontent at political marginalisation drove many Nuba to sympathise with the southern rebels.